unbit/uwsgi-docs/Options.rst

 ``flags``: UWSGI_OPT_THREADS

-a shortcut setting optimal options for goroutine-based apps, takes the number of max goroutines to spawn as argument
+``help``: a shortcut setting optimal options for goroutine-based apps, takes the number of max goroutines to spawn as argument

 plugin: syslog